agracey/devtoolsblog/README.md

 The goal for this blog is to give a place to learn more about these tools and see demos and reviews from a 3rd party.
 Each review needs to be similar enough to allow for fair like-to-like comparisons.

+## How to help

+If you have a suggestion of a tool to add, open a ticket with the tool name, it's github repo, and anything you already know about it!
+If you want to write a review of the tool, open the ticket along with a draft PR then let me know where to send a beer/cookie/other foodie gift :D

+I can help with any editing needed, there's no need to write well.

 ## TODO: